Proper and effective HazMat training is essential for any first response team, but achieving it can sometimes be challenging.

 Historically, chemical warfare agent (CWA) training involved the use of simulants which were dispersed manually.
 But new generations of intelligent, computer-based simulation tools offer...Read more

-The use of simulator detector instruments enables industrial, military personnel and first responders to experience realistic and compelling training scenarios of the highest possible standard.
+The use of simulator detector instruments enables industrial, military personnel, and first responders to experience realistic and compelling HazMat training scenarios of the highest possible standard.

-An alternative to the more traditional methods of HazMat incident training is to use an intelligent computer based simulation tool.
+An alternative to the more traditional methods of HazMat training is to use an intelligent computer-based simulation tool.

-The software-based PlumeSIM-SMART system has been specially designed for use in a wide range of industrial scenarios, including the release of radiological, chemical and petrochemical gases, vapors and agents.
+The software-based PlumeSIM-SMART system has been specially designed for use in a wide range of industrial, civil emergency and potentially military scenarios, including the release of radiological, chemical and petrochemical gases, vapors and agents.

 PlumeSIM-SMART runs on a standard laptop that connects wirelessly to one or more handheld smart devices or mobiles (SMART-SIM) and that simulates real-life detection instruments by means of an installed software application.
-Students can then work in a designated training location which can be up to 2,500km in area.
+Students can then conduct their activity in a designated training location which can be up to 2,500km in area.

-The system enables instructors to create, run and optimise each training exercise from a central point.
+PlumeSIM-SMART enables instructors to create, run and optimise each HazMat training exercise from a central point.
 It also provides them with the ability to influence the readings that their students obtain across the training area and throughout each phase of the exercise.

-Each student is able to see a customised display on their personal SMART-SIM, which automatically updates, in real time, to reflect their individual movement and location and the effect of changing wind and weather conditions.
+Each student is able to see a customised simulated instrument display on their personal SMART-SIM, which automatically updates, in real-time, to reflect their individual movement and location and the effect of changing wind and weather conditions.

-Tabletop exercises, which are ideal for command officer and management training are also readily implemented and can provide a cost effective practice run for field exercises.
+Tabletop exercises, which are ideal for command officer and management HazMat training, are also readily implemented and can provide a cost-effective practice run for field exercises.

 An essential requirement of every CBRNe and HazMat responder is to be able to provide rapid, safe and effective response in the event of a civil or military emergency...Read more.